vcheeney/Votify/README.md

 # Votify <a href="#-project-status"><img src="https://img.shields.io/badge/Status-Active-blue?style=for-the-badge" align="right"></a>

-A POC of a decentralized voting platform with an emphasis on a canadian provincial elections use case.
+A POC of a decentralized voting platform with an emphasis on canadian provincial elections.

 ## Table of contents <!-- omit in toc -->